Email & SMS marketing so good, it’s boring

 Without accurate ecommerce analysis, you won’t be able to make informed decisions to drive your business forward.

 For example, imagine you sell products mostly geared to a specific location, like the US or UK.
-If you notice that a significant portion of your contacts is coming in from a different region, you could alter your email campaigns.
+If you notice that a significant portion of your contacts are coming from a different region, you could alter your email campaigns.

 You might adapt your marketing to appeal to your new audience, even though that audience isn’t real.